janzeng/mathgame/README.md

 100% vibe coded with Gemini.

-Based on childhood memories of a game I used to learn math.
+Based on childhood memories of a game that helped me learn math.